 Cupping

 Cupping therapy is one of the oldest and most widely used techniques in traditional Chinese Medicine.
-It involves placing glass or silicone cups on the skin to create a therapeutic suction effect, which lifts the fascia and underlying tissues, improving circulation and releasing stagnation.
+It involves placing glass or silicone cups on the skin to create a suction effect, which lifts the fascia and underlying tissues and increases blood flow to the area.
+In Chinese Medicine language this is described as moving local stagnation; that is the traditional framework rather than a biomedical description.

 At Rozelle Acupuncture, cupping is used both as a standalone therapy and as an adjunct to acupuncture treatment.
 The technique has become increasingly recognised in mainstream healthcare and sports medicine following high-profile use by elite athletes.

-Cupping is particularly effective for: back, neck, and shoulder pain and tension, respiratory conditions including coughs, colds, and bronchitis, stress and nervous system regulation, and sports recovery and injury prevention.
+Cupping is most commonly used for: back, neck, and shoulder pain and tension, respiratory symptoms including coughs and colds, stress, and sports recovery.

 The 'bruising' marks that sometimes appear after cupping are not bruises; they are petechiae, caused by increased blood flow to the area.
-They typically fade within 3–7 days and are considered a positive indicator of local stagnation being released.
+They typically fade within 3–7 days, and in Chinese Medicine are traditionally read as an indicator of local stagnation being released.